maguire-lab/invasive_group_a_streptococcus/README.md

 A customised set of virulence and adhesion factors was retrieved from Virulence Factor Database (VFDB)[^14] and RefSeq[^15].
 These were annotated using BLASTN+ v2.15.0[^16] with a minimum identity and query coverage of 80%.
 Alignments were also generated using minimap2[^17] and gofasta[^18] against the MGAS8232 covR and covS reference sequences.

-Finally, gene presence absence and struct GWAS analyses were performed using pyseer with the core genome K matrix and LMM mode.
+Finally, gene presence absence and struct GWAS analyses were performed using pyseer v3.11[^20] using random effect linear mixed model[^21] and core-genome phylogeny kinship matrix for both panaroo-inferred gene presence/absence data and sttruct presence/absence.

 [^1]: Petit III, Robert A., and Timothy D. Read.
 "Bactopia: a flexible pipeline for complete analysis of bacterial genomes."
 Msystems 5.4 (2020): 10-1128.